Javascript day 5

 Adding an element

-We can add an element to the end of an array using the .push() method.
+We can add a new element to the end of an array using the .push() method, but remember that this method returns the new length of the array.

 const numbers = [10, 8, 13, 15];